How to visit Akumal Beach in 2023

 There’s also an abundance of other types of marine life that you can enjoy fishing with, such as barracudas, stingrays, and manta rays.

 While the beach itself is easily one of the best parts of Akumal, the area around it is extremely beautiful as well.
 After all, you don’t want to take a long trip just to visit a beach and then take a trip back to your hotel.

-Now that you know why you should visit the area, let me tell you some of the ways you can use to get here.
+Now that you know why you should visit Akumal Beach, let me tell you some of the ways you can use to get here.

-You may be interested in my detailed post about renting a car in Mexico, in case you are concerned or want to get some tips from a local.
+You may be interested in my detailed post about renting a car in Mexico, and the one about Driving in Mexico for some tips while on the road, in case you are concerned or want to get some tips from a local.

 Also if you rent a car, you are free to explore the surrounding area and check out the nearby attraction, such as the best cenotes on the Riviera Maya (Azul and Taak-bi-ha) or the nearby Xpu-ha beach, one of my favorite beaches in Mexico!

 If you don’t have a car, you can take a taxi from Tulum or Playa Del Carmen directly to Akumal.
-Make sure to agree on the fare with the drive beforehand to avoid any unpleasantness for when you arrive at the destination.
+Make sure to agree on the fare with the driver beforehand to avoid any unpleasantness when you arrive at the destination.

 Hotels near Akumal Beach

 In case you decide to stay in the area (which you absolutely should), here are a few hotels you can choose from.